Jonesus/gatsby-source-directus7/README.md

-## NOTE
+## ⚠️ NOTE ⚠️

-This project is deprecated in favor for the official plugin: [@directus/gatsby-source](https://github.com/directus/gatsby-source).
-This version will no longer be maintained.
+This project is deprecated in favor of the official plugin: [@directus/gatsby-source-directus](https://github.com/directus/gatsby-source-directus).
+This repository will no longer be maintained.

 # gatsby-source-directus7